 Studies show just 20 minutes of daily exercise can help reduce low-grade inflammation.

 For weight maintenance, almost any activity is good.
 Best is to have variety in your activities and have a weekly schedule that helps you get 2 to 3 hours exercise.
-It can be anything –– a dancing class that you attend regularly, a circuit training at the gym once a week, and long walks during the weekend.
+It can be anything –– a dancing class that you regularly attend, a circuit training at the gym once a week, and long walks during the weekend.
 You can also aim to have shorter sessions of 20-30 minutes every day if that fits your lifestyle better.